Poster in the Slovak language advertising the seminar.

 We enter the synagogue and Tibor shows me an original pillar that was taken from the old synagogue, the one no longer standing.
 Ahh, so I realize the current synagogue is not the one originally used.
 There was once another synagogue, a much larger one.
 The picture is beginning to emerge.

-I meet some of the members, wonderful men, all of them older gentleman.
+I meet some of the members, wonderful men, all of them older gentlemen.
 There are no children, there are no young people.
 I am the youngest one there.

-But there is something odd about this room, in the back of the Chinese restaurant.
+But there is something odd about this room, in the back of a Chinese restaurant.
 It is not new, it looks very old.
-I know the signs of an old house of prayer, worn wooden seats, many signs that generations have prayed here.
+I know the signs of an old shul/house of prayer, worn wooden seats, many signs that generations have prayed here.
 Soon the story becomes clear.
 I am trying to communicate with the members but I do not speak Hungarian, or Slovak.
-But I do know some German and some Russian.
+But I do know some German, a little Yiddish and some Russian.

 Finally one of the members tells me that this place, dieser Platz, this entire building was once a Talmud Torah, a yeshiva, a place where young Jews studied the Torah.
 Zwei hundert fünfzig bochurim....I understand, I get it, 250 Jewish boys studied here.

 Like a light went on, I get it, this Chinese restaurant is not what it appears to be.
 The words of our forefather Jacob as he awoke from his dream appear to me, "This is none other than the house of God and this is the gateway to heaven!"